cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-09-17-surviving-ai-as-a-software-engineer.md

 If you are worried about what [OpenAI's ChatGPT](https://chat.openai.com/) can do, hold on because it's just the beginning.
 The next wave of extremely powerful and specialized AI models is coming faster than predicted.
 In the next years, AI's massive adoption will affect every single aspect of our lives.
-But this article is not about the issues of an AI-powered society, prophesied decades decades agro by science fiction writers.
+But this article is not about the issues of an AI-powered society already prophesied many decades ago by science fiction writers.
 Instead, I will focus on its effects on the software industry.
 This article reflects my opinion on how developers can protect their jobs in a new world dominated by AI.
 My focus is on software engineering jobs, but most of the principles mentioned here apply to any other profession as well.